 A professional photographer spends hours to produce subjective qualitative enhancements to each photograph.

 Meero assigns machines to learn how to do it in order to offer a fast, global, and scalable solution.

 In order to deliver tens of thousands of photographs per day, developing an automatic image enhancement pipeline has always been a crucial issue for Meero.
 Based on the latest advances in machine learning research, it has become possible to program touch-ups using cutting-edge techniques.

 The most important problem to solve consists of developing an algorithm that would perform the same global and local image transforms as a professional retoucher.
 Meero's expertise in the field, combined with a unique 25-million photograph database, is a really strong grounding for this machine learning paradigm.

 Meero uses a dual-deep convolutional neural network involving global and local feature extraction on a multi-scale basis, in order to make the algorithm thoroughly learn from the manually enhanced photographs, and to make it robust to changes in lighting (including white balance and color grading), scene semantics, and capture defects (such as noise or motion blur) as well.

-Beyond the aesthetics of a photograph, Meero’s AI is also able to turn an image’s visual attributes into meaningful and valuable insights.
+Beyond the aesthetics of a photograph, Meero’s AI is also able to turn the image’s visual attributes into meaningful and valuable insights.
 The power of deep learning can once more be put to good use.
 The assets of semantic annotations also available in Meero’s database, are used besides the photograph enhancements.
 By coupling pictures with metadata including bounding boxes as well as class indexes, it is then possible to predict the presence of an object in an image, in a fraction of a second.